Surgical Procedures: Surgery and Staging for Bile Duct Cancer (Cholangiocarcinoma)

 What is recovery like?

-Recovery from surgery to treat cholangiocarcinoma depends on the procedure you had done.
+Recovery from cholangiocarcinoma surgery depends on the procedure you had.
 A hospital stay may be needed.

 You will be told how to care for your incision (surgical cut) before leaving the hospital.